S3L-ShanghaiTech/DeJITLeak/README.md

 ```

 Note that for the demo benchmark, the results are not reliable.
 The reason is that the demo benchmark only executes each program 100 times while the full benchmark executes each program 1000 times to reduce the impact of the noise.

+## Troubleshooting

+1. If you encounter an error like `/bin/javah: not found` installing Joana, please run `sudo update-alternatives --config javah` and select a `javah` executable.

+2. `Command 'gdown' not found`.
+This may occur if the path to `gdown` is not in your `PATH` environment variable.
+You can fix this by running `export PATH=$PATH:~/.local/bin` or adding this line to your `~/.bashrc` file.
+You can also downloaded the file directly using a browser instead of `gdown`.

+3. If you have any other problems, feel free to open an issue on GitHub or email me directly.

 ## Publication